-- Proposals must include all applicable taxes (i.e. New Mexico Gross Receipts Tax), licenses, fees, etc. Respondent must provide a clear description and break-out of these taxes, licenses, fees, etc. in the Proposal. - Proposals involving carbon-emitting technologies must include optionality for carbon-free operation beyond December 31, 2039 or may otherwise be evaluated considering a 15 year useful life. - Proposals must comply with the requirements of Appendix I to this RFP regarding the design of the Supervisory Control and Data Acquisition ("SCADA") system, with scope adjustments as applicable to the type of resource and contracting structure proposed.
-This Appendix will be incorporated as an Exhibit to the executed contract and Respondents must provide proposed redlines to the requirements outlined therein. - Proposals must include all costs of shipping and related expenses associated with the Respondent's work scope. - Proposals must identify assumed insurance types and levels. - Proposals must comply with all applicable federal, state and local laws. - Proposals that culminate in a successful project are required to obtain appropriate registration for all applicable NERC functions and must operate equipment within applicable NERC Standards. - Proposals must clearly identify the environmental characteristics of the project including emissions rates, land quantities and land owner status (public, private, native, or otherwise protected), right-of-way and site acquisition status, environmental assessments and studies completed or anticipated and potential impacts on biological, geological and archeological resources, environmental permits acquired or anticipated, and other environmental-related factors. - Proposals for resources on the Respondent's site must identify all costs including electrical interconnection costs.
+Proposals must comply with the requirements of Appendix I to this RFP regarding the design of the Supervisory Control and Data Acquisition ("SCADA") system, with scope adjustments as applicable to the type of resource and contracting structure proposed.
+This Appendix will be incorporated as an Exhibit to the executed contract and Respondents must provide proposed redlines to the requirements outlined therein.

+- Proposals must include all costs of shipping and related expenses associated with the Respondent's work scope. - Proposals must identify assumed insurance types and levels. - Proposals must comply with all applicable federal, state and local laws. - Proposals that culminate in a successful project are required to obtain appropriate registration for all applicable NERC functions and must operate equipment within applicable NERC Standards. - Proposals must clearly identify the environmental characteristics of the project including emissions rates, land quantities and land owner status (public, private, native, or otherwise protected), right-of-way and site acquisition status, environmental assessments and studies completed or anticipated and potential impacts on biological, geological and archeological resources, environmental permits acquired or anticipated, and other environmental-related factors. - Proposals for resources on the Respondent's site must identify all costs including electrical interconnection costs.
 Respondent's Proposal must include firm, not to exceed capital costs with a break-out for electrical interconnection costs.
 Detailed cost and scope information for the interconnection and power delivery system upgrades must be included in Attachment F Electrical Interconnection Power Delivery of the Market Bid Proposal Forms with additional information included, as required, in the Proposal supplemental information.
 Respondents offering PPA, ESA, BT, or APA offers will be responsible for all transmission arrangements, implementation schedule, and costs to deliver to PNM's load and will assume that PNM has no available long-term, firm transmission rights that may be re-directed or used for this project.
-Bidders shall provide verified interconnection and transmission costs developed through FERC transmission interconnection request processes or through an equivalent independent study. - Proposals must identify the extent to which the project will implement the use of workers residing in New Mexico and apprentices from an apprenticeship program. - In accordance with Section 3.2 regarding Licensing, if New Mexico law requires a contractor's license to construct the project, Respondent must have such license at the time it submits its Proposal, and such license must be issued explicitly in the name of the Respondent.
+Bidders shall provide verified interconnection and transmission costs developed through FERC transmission interconnection request processes or through an equivalent independent study. - Proposals must identify the extent to which the project will implement the use of workers residing in New Mexico, minority and woman-owned New Mexico businesses, and apprentices from an apprenticeship program. - In accordance with Section 3.2 regarding Licensing, if New Mexico law requires a contractor's license to construct the project, Respondent must have such license at the time it submits its Proposal, and such license must be issued explicitly in the name of the Respondent.
 Proposals not conforming with this requirement will not be further considered.